 I like what 6KU is bringing to the bike world.
 They have creatively invented an excellent way to deliver top-notch bikes to the market for only a fraction of the cost of their competition.

 While 6KU does not offer as much variety in colors and styles as some of the other bikes, this single-speed sure is an eye-catcher and is guaranteed to draw a lot of compliments.

 As far as the bike goes, I like their component spec.
-The frame is 4130 Chromoly, so I have no complaints with it.
+The frame is 4130 Chromoly, so I have no complaints about it.

-4130 is a steel that will ride well without being too heavy.
+4130 is a type of steel that will ride well without being too heavy.
 Add to that the reinforced double-walled, 43 mm rims and you have the perfect commuter.

 I especially like the bullhorn handlebars.
 Those are comfortable and speedy.
 You’ll love them.

 The entire package comes in under 25 pounds, which is going to give you the strength you need without too much weight.